diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 4/00 - Mongoose  Introduction.md

 - **It’s hard to enforce data consistency** (There is no way to enforce the structure of the documents).

-- There are ways to enforce data document structure, but they are not esy to implement or manage in pure MongoDB.
+- There are ways to enforce data document structure, but they are not easy to implement or manage in pure MongoDB.